Murdo-C/captainmurdo.github.io/work.md

 ## Customer Experience & Service Design

+### Service Design & Customer Experience Development #### Financial Services
+Product Owner for a reimagined derivatives and forex trading platform.
+I led the design of the future state customer experience, meeting regulatory requirements across three key markets, and delivered a comprehensive set of business and technology requirements to inform vendor selection.
+To develop and communicate the future state design, I used proposition concepts cards, detailed user flows for seven core journeys, and wireframes for the digital experience.
+The work drove alignment across executive level stakeholders and shaped vendor qualification by ensuring their platforms were able to deliver our ambitious design.

 ### User Research & Service Design
 #### Devolved Government
 I was the user research lead for the discovery phase of a digital service design project ([Digital Marketplace opportunity information](https://www.digitalmarketplace.service.gov.uk/digital-outcomes-and-specialists/opportunities/5443)).
 At the outset I was responsible for ethics approval before conducting the user research interviews and sense-making analysis to allow the team to move into the design of the service blueprint and prototype digital catalogue.